johnny-quesada-developer/easy-threads-workers/README.md

-# easy-web-worker 🌟
+# easy-threads-workers 🌟

 ![Image John Avatar](https://raw.githubusercontent.com/johnny-quesada-developer/global-hooks-example/main/public/avatar2.jpeg)

-Hello and welcome to **easy-web-worker** with [cancelable-promise-jq](https://www.npmjs.com/package/cancelable-promise-jq) – your go-to solution for seamless **Web Workers** integration, now enhanced with cancelable promises! 🚀
+Hello and welcome to **easy-threads-workers** with [cancelable-promise-jq](https://www.npmjs.com/package/cancelable-promise-jq) – your go-to solution for seamless **Web Workers** integration, now enhanced with cancelable promises! 🚀

 [Web Workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) are a native tool provided by **JavaScript**, allowing you to use them within your favorite framework like **React**, **Angular**, **Vue**, and others, or with pure **JavaScript** and **TypeScript**.